Looking for personal-finance books that actually help? Here are the personal finance books I always recommend.

 Coming in at a close second for the best personal finance books- Your Money or Your Life by Vicki Robin and Joe Dominguez.
 This book completely, and permanently, changed my mindset around money!

-Unlike the Total Money Makeover, this book is not a step-by-step financial plan per se but instead, is a more philosophical approach to personal finances.
+This book is not a step-by-step financial plan per se but instead, is a more philosophical approach to personal finances.
 But don't fret if you're not much of a philosopher.

 In this easy to read book, Vicki and Joe go over the most important thing in personal finance, your mindset.
 This book discusses why so many people find themselves in financial trouble, and how their mentality towards money plays a role.
 You might assume that it's a lack of knowledge about complex financial strategies that keeps people broke, in debt, middle class and unhappy, but that's not the case.
 It's not a math problem, it's a mental problem.
 And Vicki and Joe do an amazing job of explaining why.
 To change your finances, you must change your mindset.